depanshu357/Graph-for-HPC-interface/readme.md

 ## Usage
-The top half represents the graph
+The top half represents the graph.
-The bottom half represent the list of job logs running in the process To get the paths taken by jobs, click on the particular job id on the table To select a date - just click on one of the dates in the select dropdown menu To highlight the links of a  paricular job, click on the partcula job in the table two times.
+The bottom half represent the list of job logs running in the process.
+To get the paths taken by jobs, click on the particular job id on the table.
+To select a date - just click on one of the dates in the select dropdown menu.
+To highlight the links of a  paricular job, click on the partcular job in the table two times.

 ## Installation
 To run the code in your system -